open-education-api/specification/docs/home.md

 When the Zuyd Hogeschool decided to develop a new intranet for their students, to save time and money, the OOAPI was the obvious choice as a major building block for their IT infrastructure.

-## Interview with Johannes Maas (involved with implementing the OOAPI at Zuyd Hogeschool)
+_Interview with Johannes Maas (involved with implementing the OOAPI at Zuyd Hogeschool):_

-“The OOAPI translates information from existing source systems and makes it available for educational apps.
+“_The OOAPI translates information from existing source systems and makes it available for educational apps.
 Take for example a new app that allows you to view the class timetable on your smartphone or reserve a workspace while heading into work on the train.
 The existing systems supply the underlying information, but the functionality and display are new.
 By using the OOAPI to unlock the existing systems, a comprehensive range of new apps can be developed.
-And moreover, this can be achieved without having to adapt the source systems themselves.”
+And moreover, this can be achieved without having to adapt the source systems themselves_.”